djonnala/azure-quickstart-templates/devopstools-jenkins-chefhabitat-kubernetes/README.md

 ## Solution Architecture:

+This Solution will be helpfull to deploy an application using the integration of Jenkins, Chef Habitat and Kubernates.

 This solution will deploy the following architecture:

 ### Virtual Network with four subnets:

 - Subnet1 – Jenkins server, Build instance with Chef Habitat
-- Subnet2 – VM scale set
+- Subnet2 – Kubernates
 - Subnet3 – Elastic Stack
-- Subnet4 – MongoDB

 1. Azure Load Balancer
 2. Azure Storage Account